Registration opens April 26 at 12:00 PM ET

 Saturday Shenanigans: $49 per attendee, dinner included

-Optional wellness offerings may be available on Sunday for those who choose to engage in additional self-care before departure.
+Optional wellness offerings may be available throughout the weekend for those who choose to engage in additional self-care before departure.
 Details are shared with registered participants.

 Financial Support and Discounts